StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 The next step assumes your Julia setup includes `Pkg`, `DrWatson`, `Pluto` and `PlutoUI`.

-2. Start a Pluto notebook server and open a notebook in a browser.
+2. Start a Pluto notebook server.
+A Pluto page should open in a browser.
 ```
 $ julia